Merit Acceptable Use PolicyRevised to remove obsolete use of "affiliate", 6 December 2013

 - Use should be consistent with guiding ethical statements and accepted community standards.
 Use of the Services for malicious, fraudulent, or misrepresentative purposes is not acceptable.

 - The Services may not be used in ways that violate applicable laws or regulations.

 - The Services may not be used in a manner that precludes or significantly hampers network access by others.
 Nor may the Services be used in a manner that significantly impairs access to other networks connected to Merit.

 - Connections which create routing patterns that are inconsistent with the effective and shared use of the Services may not be established.

-Remedial ActionWhen Merit learns of possible inappropriate use, Merit staff will notify the Member or Affiliate responsible, who must take immediate remedial action and inform Merit of its action.
-Merit will assist the Member or Affiliate in identifying the nature and source of the inappropriate use and in implementing remedial action if requested.
-Provided the Member or Affiliate implements remedial action promptly, Merit will take no further action.
-If Merit is unable to contact the Member or Affiliate, or if the Member or Affiliate is unable to implement remedial action, Merit reserves the right to pursue remedial action independently.
-Wherever possible, Merit will pursue remedial action with the least impact to the overall service for the Member or Affiliate.
+Remedial ActionWhen Merit learns of possible inappropriate use, Merit staff will notify the Member responsible, who must take immediate remedial action and inform Merit of its action.
+Merit will assist the Member in identifying the nature and source of the inappropriate use and in implementing remedial action if requested.
+Provided the Member implements remedial action promptly, Merit will take no further action.
+If Merit is unable to contact the Member, or if the Member is unable to implement remedial action, Merit reserves the right to pursue remedial action independently.
+Wherever possible, Merit will pursue remedial action with the least impact to the overall service for the Member.

 Any determination of inappropriate use serious enough to require disconnection shall be promptly communicated to every member of the Merit Board of Directors through an established means of publication.